When it comes to traveling, I love talking about the incredible opportunities that come from roaming around Australia.

-However, the biggest thing keeping many from coming is either the cost of the insanely long flight, or the cost to travel around the country — or both!
+However, the most significant thing keeping many from coming is either the cost of the insanely long flight or the cost to travel around the country — or both!

-So, can you travel Australia on a budget?
+So, can you travel to Australia on a budget?

-Personally, I think it would be incredibly hard to consider travel in Australia at this moment as “budget”, but there are several ways one can go about traveling around the country at a lower cost.
+I think it would be incredibly hard to consider travel in Australia at this moment as “budget,” but there are several ways one can go about traveling around the country at a lower cost.

 Why is Australia so “expensive”?